Deep Dense Exploration for LLM Reinforcement Learning via Pivot-Driven Resampling: Introduction

 Reinforcement Learning (RL) has become a key method for enhancing the reasoning capabilities of Large Language Models (LLMs)~\cite{deepseekai2025deepseekr1incentivizingreasoningcapability, kimiteam2025kimik15scalingreinforcement, qwen3technicalreport}.
 A critical challenge within this paradigm is achieving effective exploration in the vast and complex search space of natural language reasoning.
 This challenge is compounded by the strict computational budgets typical of online RL training, where often only a small number of rollouts (e.g., 8–16) are feasible per prompt.
 Under this constraint, a fundamental resource allocation problem emerges: how can we strategically distribute these limited sampling resources to explore the most informative states for continuous improvement in model capabilities?

 Current mainstream approaches, particularly Group Relative Policy Optimization (GRPO)~\cite{shao2024deepseekmathpushinglimitsmathematical}, rely on sampling complete trajectories from the root to drive exploration.
 However, this paradigm faces significant limitations.
 First, it suffers from exploration sparsity.
 This policy naturally favors high-probability tokens, making potentially valuable states on lower-probability trajectories statistically difficult to access, especially those deep states.
 Second, as training progresses, the policy rapidly overfits to already mastered successful trajectories, leading to a sharp drop in exploration entropy~\cite{yu2025dapoopensourcellmreinforcement,cui2025entropy}.
 This premature convergence constrains the model's capacity to discover novel solutions.
 Consequently, simply increasing the number of root-level rollouts yields diminishing returns (as shown in Figure \ref{fig:diminishing_returns}), as the computational budget is inefficiently wasted on redundant, high-confidence trajectories rather than penetrating deep, unexplored states.
-Furthermore, GRPO's coarse-grained, trajectory-level advantage estimation erroneously penalizes valid reasoning steps embedded within failed trajectories~\cite{ma2023letsrewardstepstep}, further hindering the learning process.

 To enhance exploration depth, recent studies have introduced tree-based RL methods~\cite{hou2025treerl, liu2025attention, ji2025tree, zheng2025first} that initiate branching exploration from intermediate trajectory states.
 However, under the strict computational budget constraints of online RL, these approaches encounter an intrinsic sample dispersion challenge.
 By dispersing the limited sampling budget across various intermediate states identified by heuristic metrics, they induce extreme sample sparsity at individual branch points.
 This sparsity results in highly limited local exploration and renders the computation of stable local advantage estimates infeasible (see Figure~\ref{fig:compare_grpo_treerl} and the motivating example in Appendix~\ref{app:motivating_example}).
 Consequently, to update the policy, these methods aggregate heterogeneous trajectories from disparate branches.
 This practice introduces significant bias by conflating the model's natural output distribution with artificially induced exploration paths, ultimately undermining training stability—a phenomenon we empirically verify in Appendix~\ref{app:tree_instability}.